 It projected third-quarter revenue of $3.25 billion, plus or minus 2 percent, falling short of analyst estimates of $3.34 billion, according to Thomson Reuters I/B/E/S.

 Ahead of a conference call with analysts, shares were down 3.6 percent to $248, still quadruple their value two years ago.
-Shares of Nvidia’s chief rival in the graphics chip market, Advanced Micro Devices Inc, have also been whipsawed by swings in the cryptocurrency markets.
+Shares of Nvidia’s chief rival in the graphics chip market, Advanced Micro Devices Inc.

 Analysts were troubled by Nvidia’s gross margin forecast of 62.8 percent, slightly below expectations of 62.9 percent and possibly a result of putting more memory modules on its chips.